Paxnamra/Paxnamra/README.md

 ### Current list of projects:
 * static page - (html, css, javascript and 1 or 2 libraries to choose) - after gaining some skills and understanding of web, frontend, how to build it; it is a great exercise to transform boring pdf into resume static page.
 Especially when there are graphic design skills behind. -- IN PROGRESS --
 * simplified message chat - (to choose if the same stack as above or use angular) - while writing messages with many people it is easy to mistake and send message to wrong person.
-Why not allow user to assign colours to chats upgrading recognition who is who?
+Why not allow user to assign colours to chats windows for easier recognition who is who?
 * serverless dice roller - (java, gradle, serverless framework) - in rpg games dices play very important role; they have different dot ranges, different rules when rolled maximum/minimum values; it makes them perfect to apply knowledge of aws cloud services.
 * internationalization conversion - (node.js, angular, java, spring, hibernate, postgresql) - i14n and l10n way of parsing strings, generate parsed messages
 * github api to display user, repositorys' technologies and their percentage statistics, issues, activity - () - exercise on how to use api's serverd from various sites to make my own toy program :)